 Debunking Bogus Underlayment Ratings

 Acoustic underlayment is mainly used to increase IIC ratings in floors (read Comparing Sound Ratings).
-With the many different acoustic underlayment products, there seems to be some debate on which material works best in floors, as well as the legitimacy of the ratings for these products.
-This article will help resolve some of the confusion.
+With the many different acoustic floor underlayment products, there seems to be some debate on which material works best in floors, as well as the legitimacy of the floor underlayment ratings for these products.
+This article will help debunk bogus underlayment ratings.

 BOGUS SOUND RATINGS

 Some distributors and manufacturers will promote unusually high STC and IIC ratings for floor underlayment products.
 Acceptance of these ratings perpetuate largely from a lack of understanding for what the ratings represent.
 Isolation products for walls will occasionally have ratings that are misleading, but not as often to the point of ridiculousness as what you will find in ratings for underlayment.
 Marketing for floor underlayment products, however, will claim ratings that are several times that of which is even physically possible in a structure.
 A few minutes of searching online will result in at least ten random underlayment materials with STC/IIC ratings north of 70.
 To add to that, most of these 70 plus STC/IIC rated products are only 1/16” to 1/4” thick.